Articles

 1. Authenticate your email

 Email authentication is one of the most basic (and probably the first) things you can do to make your emails more trustworthy.
-It prevents spammers from acting as a reputable source in order to carry out a cyber attack or other criminal activity, and requires senders to verify their domain.
+It prevents spammers from acting as reputable sources in order to carry out a cyber-attack or other criminal activity, and requires senders to verify their domain.

 When using an ESP, they’ll ask for you to configure your SPF and DKIM records during setup.
 Not doing so will have a direct impact on your SpamAssassin score.